| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 4

-inv(A-sigma*B)*A*v (concepturally,
+inv(A-sigma*B)*A*v

-but you should use factor and solve rather than
+but you should use factor

-inv), and b_func should return A*v.
-This mode may
+), and b_func should return A*v

 only be used for real, symmetric problems.
 Convergence is enhanced to